strongbrewio/strongbrewio.github.io/_posts/2019-02-14-why-there-is-no-array-scan.md

 cover: 'assets/images/cover/cover3.jpg'
 ---

-A while ago, during a training I was explaining the `scan` operator in RxJS and how you can use it to accumulate a 'calculated' value over time.
+A while ago, during a training, I was explaining the `scan` operator in RxJS and how you can use it to accumulate a 'calculated' value over time.
 At some point one of the participants asked why there isn't a `scan` operator for `Arrays`?
 They both have a `reduce` method, so why no `scan` right?

-And actually it's a really interesting question which showed he didn't understand important differences between `Arrays` and `Observables`.
+And actually it's a really interesting question which showed he didn't understand important differences between `Arrays` and `Observable`s.

 ## What does `scan` do in RxJS

 Let's take a look at the definition of the scan operator (from the <a href="http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-scan" target="_blank">ReactiveX.io</a> site):

-> Applies an accumulator function over the source Observable, and returns each intermediate result, with an optional seed value.
+> Applies an accumulator function over the source `Observable, and returns each intermediate result, with an optional seed value.

 If you don't know what the `scan` operator does, this definition might not make that much sense.
 Let's first look at an example on how we can use the operator and then revisit this.